Carol (film): Critical reception

 Carol received a ten-minute standing ovation at its Cannes Film Festival international press screening and premiere.
 Critics praised Haynes's direction, Blanchett's and Mara's performances, the cinematography, costumes and musical score, and deemed it a strong contender for a Cannes award.
 On review aggregator Rotten Tomatoes, the film has a 94% rating based on reviews from 320 critics, and an average rating of 8.60/10.
 The website's critical consensus states: "Shaped by Todd Haynes' deft direction and powered by a strong cast led by Cate Blanchett and Rooney Mara, Carol lives up to its groundbreaking source material."
 Carol was named the best-reviewed romance film of 2015 in Rotten Tomatoes' annual Golden Tomato Awards.
 On Metacritic, the film holds a score of 94 out of 100, based on 45 reviews, indicating "universal acclaim", and has been designated a Metacritic "Must-See" movie.
 It is the best-reviewed film of 2015.

 Kate Stables wrote in Sight & Sound: "Elegant restraint is the film's watchword ...
 In this enjoyably deliberate film, each shot and scene is carefully composed to pay homage to 50s cinema, yet infused with an emotional ambiguity which feels decidedly contemporary."
 Kenneth Turan of the Los Angeles Times wrote that it is "a serious melodrama about the geometry of desire, a dreamy example of heightened reality that fully engages emotions despite the exact calculations with which it's been made...
-"Carol's" lush but controlled visual look is completely intoxicating.
-This is filmmaking done by masters, an experience to savor."
-A. O. Scott wrote in The New York Times: "At once ardent and analytical, cerebral and swooning, Carol is a study in human magnetism, in the physics and optics of eros.
-With sparse dialogue and restrained drama, the film is a symphony of angles and glances, of colors and shadows."
+Carols lush but controlled visual look is completely intoxicating."
+A. O. Scott wrote in The New York Times: "At once ardent and analytical, cerebral and swooning, Carol is a study in human magnetism, in the physics and optics of eros."
 Amy Taubin from Film Comment wrote: "The narrative, precisely chiseled by Phyllis Nagy from the ungainly novel, is deceptively simple ...
 What's remarkable about Carol is that it seems to exist entirely in the present moment—to be precise, in that electric, elastic, heart-stopping/heart-racing present of romantic desire.
 It is a film composed of gestures and glances, its delicacy a veiled promise of abandon.
 And it could not exist without the extraordinary performances of Blanchett and Mara."
 David Stratton of The Australian wrote: "The meeting of these two women is an electrifying scene; their eyes make contact, and nothing of significance is said, apart from the usual interaction between shopper and shop assistant, but Haynes and his wonderful actors make it very clear that something momentous has occurred—love at first sight."